July 2014–March 2024

 Research suggests that the standardized tests used by most institutions to place students into developmental education or college-level courses do not always accurately determine which students will benefit from developmental education or are better off in college coursework.
 CAPR’s assessment study was developed to help colleges improve upon current assessment practices to make sure students are placed into the appropriate level of courses by addressing two questions:

 - How do alternative assessment and placement strategies affect students’ overall academic performance, persistence, and progress toward college degrees?

 This study, initially funded for five years but extended to eight, is being conducted in collaboration with seven community colleges in the State University of New York (SUNY) system.

 The Study Design

-This random assignment study evaluates a “data analytics” placement method where colleges use multiple measures to predict students’ performance in college-level math and English courses.
+This random assignment study evaluates a placement method where colleges use a multiple measures algorithm to predict students’ performance in college-level math and English courses.
 In addition to placement test scores, predictive measures may include high school GPA, time out of high school, and other relevant data points.
-Data on these measures were used to develop a predictive model, and. the colleges then determined a cut score to assign students to college-level math and English courses or developmental courses in math, reading, and writing.
+Data on these measures were used to develop a predictive model, and the colleges then determined a cut score to assign students to college-level math and English courses or developmental courses in math, reading, and writing.